Negative Items

 • Check for tampering.
 Wiggle the card reader or slot before inserting your card.
 A traditional skimmer will come off.
 If your card doesn’t go into the slot smoothly, this could be a sign of a shim inside.
 Consider choosing a different ATM.

 • Be cautious at the pump.
-If you choose to pay at the pump, choose a pump that is closest to the store and in direct view of an employee.
+If you pay at the pump, choose a pump that is closest to the store and in direct view of an employee.
 If you’re skeptical, the safest option may be to pay the attendant inside.

 1. Contact your credit card issuer right away.
 They’ll cut off card access and send you a new card if needed.